tonytvo/blog-generator/content/blog/language-of-emotions-summary/index.md

 - ***New vision of self***: When all of your elements are flowing and balanced, you develop a meta-intelligent, fifthelement personality and a fuller experience of what it is to be a whole and integrated person.
 A wonderful aspect of balancing your elements is that it is a fairly simple task once you realize that balance is a possibility.
 However, it can be challenging at first to reach this level of wholeness and integration.

+- Many of us use addictions and distractions to get through our days and deal with challenging aspects of our lives.
+Although these practices can help us take our minds off of things, they are not generally forthright ways to deal with troubling situations.
+As you gently observe your own addictive and avoidant tendencies, it can help to understand why you’re distracting yourself and what you’re avoiding:

+- One key to ending suffering is to fully understand the causes and dimensions of our suffering.
+When we regularly rely on addictions and distractions to deal with pain and suffering, we are actually stopping ourselves from forming a clear and precise picture of what our suffering is about.
+When we can instead feel our emotions and balance our internal elements

+- Empathically speaking, traumatic and dissociative behaviors are almost always contagious.
+Our disavowed (though never absent) empathic skills always alert us to traumatic behaviors and dissociation in other people….
+As a species, we have been socialized to dissociate and distract ourselves from life as a matter of course, and as a result, most of us aren’t fully aware of how or why we dissociate.”

+- trauma responses
+  - repression, learn to traumatize themselves
+  - expression, traumatize others
+  - channel it from within an awakened psyche, to enter consciously, to dive into the emotions, the thoughts, the visions, and the sensations - and to turn the trauma on its ear.

+- stages of initiation
+  - stage one: separation from the known world.
+Disorganized removal from the known world - a sudden, shocking, and wholly unexpected end to normalcy.
+  - stage two: a brush with death.
+It is the out of control moment of the assault - the beating, the yelling, the unwelcome touch that separates spirit from body, or the beginning of the operation.
+  - stage three: being welcomed as an initiated person.
+Sadly, in trauma, there is no welcoming back for trauma survivors.

+- When we can understand and work with our emotions in empathic and respectful ways, they can help us work through pain and trauma.
+Emotions are messages from deep within ourselves; they tell us what’s going on – and what we need to do – in any situation

+- Many of us have been taught that forgiveness is necessary before we can move on from painful or traumatic situations.
+We’ve also been taught that anger is toxic.
+Sadly, these ideas are only partially true, and they can actually slow down our healing.
+Anger and forgiveness can work beautifully together if we know how to honor them appropriately

 # gifts in your emotions

 - **ANGER: The Honorable Sentry**